 There’s a large number of nuances associated with homeownership.
 For example, those who have lived in an apartment for an extended period of time will need to get used to having to mow their own lawn.

 Additionally, you’ll be responsible for maintaining your house and replacing anything that breaks.
+You’ll need new insurance for your home.
 Of course, you can’t neglect miscellaneous costs, such as HOA fees and property taxes.
 Want to learn more about land transfer taxes?

 You can check out this resource for additional info.